Have a read on below at some quick stats and facts on the Sacramento Kings to get you started:

 Following decreased performance after trading their star, the Kings were awarded the fifth pick in the 2017 draft, where they selected Kentucky point guard De’Aaron Fox.
 The 2018 draft saw the Kings select Duke forward Marvin Bagley, forming a young trio with Fox and Hield, with Sacramento hoping these three will help break the record streak of missing the playoffs.

-After finishing nine games and three games behind eighth place in the last two seasons, there is hope that the Kings young core will get there soon, but being in a strong Western Conference and a strong Pacific Division, led by the Lakers, Clippers and Warriors will make it tough for the Kings to contend any time soon.
+After finishing nine games and three games behind eighth place in the last two seasons, there is hope that the Kings young core will get there soon, but being in a strong Western Conference and a strong Pacific Division, led by the Lakers, Clippers, Warriors and Suns will make it tough for the Kings to contend any time soon.

-If you are a fan of the Sacramento Kings then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Sacramento Kings have the star power to make it all the way to the playoffs and finals in 2021?
-Have a read on below at SportsTips expert picks & preview on the Sacramento Kings.
+If you are a fan of the Sacramento Kings, then you know that the only thing that matters right now is how they are expected to perform in the 2021 / 2022 season.
+Do the Sacramento Kings have the star power to make it all the way to The NBA Finals in 2022?

 After a disappointing season and uncertainty surrounding which of their young stars will stay with the team this offseason, Sacramento’s 2020-21 NBA Championship odds opened at +25000.
 This was seen as too high and brought in to +15000 just before the draft.